This article was updated in February 2023 to reflect changing conditions, prices and trends.

 Of course, the emphasis on each priority will differ depending on the industry.
 For example, industries like transportation and logistics, technology or consumer goods will focus more on supplier collaboration.
 Those in the financial services and agricultural industries are set to transform functions through accelerating digital technologies and spend-analytics to deliver new opportunities.
 Traditional heavy industries, such as oil, gas, chemicals, and advanced materials will navigate major cost challenges resulting from a significantly reduced demand.

-To be successful in any aspect of a business it is important to be proactive about planning and that is undoubtedly true when it comes to procurement strategies for both the short and long term.
-While it is difficult to account for every possible scenario, the Covid-19 pandemic has indeed provided an opportunity for businesses to rethink their procurement strategies after globally connected supply chains were repeatedly disrupted.
+To be successful in any aspect of a business it’s important to be proactive about planning, and that is undoubtedly true when it comes to procurement strategies for both the short and long term.
+While it’s difficult to account for every possible scenario, the Covid-19 pandemic has provided an opportunity for businesses to rethink their procurement strategies after globally connected supply chains were repeatedly disrupted.
 That’s where Procurement Metrics and Key Performance Indicators (KPIs) come into play.

 Procurement metrics & KPIs

 Procurement metrics and KPIs allow organisations to measure results and guide best practice performance.
 Metrics and KPIs should be viewed from the broader process level and include such areas as strategic sourcing, supplier management and compliance, logistics and contract management.

 Here are our top ten top procurement metrics and why they matter.